Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/06/how-a-change-of-perspective-caused-a-sensation.md

 **Source:** en_news_events/2023/06/how-a-change-of-perspective-caused-a-sensation.html

+**Date processed:** 2025-05-01

-## Minimising costs
+## Main article

 Inverse problems are Yunan Yang’s specialty.
 “Our everyday life is full of them,” she explains.
 “Ultrasound, for example, is an inverse problem.”
 Medical ultrasound devices emit sound waves outside our range of hearing that travel through the body and then record the reflected waves.
 A software program processes the wave signals and shows what’s going on in the body.
 “Deriving the image of a baby from the waves is an inverse problem,” says the 32-year-old mathematician, who has been an Advanced Fellow at the ETH Institute for Theoretical Studies (ETH-ITS) since January 2022.
 “I grew up in China and then lived in the US for eight years, but I’d never lived in Europe,” Yang says.
 “That’s why I wanted to come to Zurich and collaborate with researchers across the Continent.”

 Earthquake detection can also be viewed as an inverse problem.
 The seismic signals measured by earthquake stations indicate where the source of the quake is located and how deep it is below the surface.
 “This, too, is an issue of signal processing,” Yang says.
 With the help of another mathematical theory, her solution to the inverse problem in seismic waves caused a sensation among experts.
 That theory is called “optimal transport”.

+## Minimising costs

 “This is a very beautiful theory that goes back to 1781,” Yang explains.
 “The French mathematician Gaspard Monge asked himself, ‘How can a pile of sand be transported from one place to another at the lowest possible cost?’”
 To determine the optimal transport map, you add up the cost of all movements – in other words, mass times distance – and try to minimise this value.

-## A chance encounter

 “Optimal transport is a problem that is easy to formulate but very difficult to solve,” Yang says.
 “Monge was unable to find the answer.”
 It wasn’t until the 1940s that the problem was simplified enough to be solved 20 years later, thanks to more efficient computers.
 “Since the 1990s, we’ve been adding the finishing touches to the theory; there are extensions, fast algorithms, and applications,” Yang says.